Tannins in Natural Dye Plants

-Certain dye plants contain tannins, the word is familiar as it is found in tea bags and wine!
-Tannin dyes are very colourfast and do not require a mordant to adhere to the fibre.
-Ground oak galls are rich in tannins and can also be used as a mordant - galls are growths on oak trees that are caused by gall wasp larvae.
+Certain dye plants contain tannins, the word may be familiar as it is found in tea bags and wine!
+Tannin dyes are very colourfast, and do not require a mordant to adhere to the fibre.
+Ground oak galls are rich in tannins and can also be used as a mordant - galls are growths on oak trees that are caused by the gall wasp larvae.

 "Mordants like alum do not attach very well to cotton and other plant fibres.
 This is where tannins are very useful as they attach easily to plant fibres.
 This process is called ‘galling’.
 The fibre that has been treated with tannin can then be mordanted with alum, the tannin forming an insoluble compound with the alum and natural dyes resulting in fast colours.
 Tannins are also used for turning animal skins into leather."
 Wild Colours, 2017 [online].